janhq/server/docs/guides/development.md

 make down           # stop and remove containers
 ```

-Use this mode for integration testing and parity with CI. `COMPOSE_PROFILES` controls which Compose profiles (`infra,api,mcp,full`) load—edit `.env` if you want to disable GPU/vLLM locally.
+Use this mode for integration testing and parity with CI. `COMPOSE_PROFILES` controls which Compose profiles (`infra,api,mcp,full`) loadï¿½edit `.env` if you want to disable GPU/vLLM locally.

 ### Dev-Full Mode (hybrid debugging)